A Beginner's Guide to HRMS Learning Management

 - Saba – another cloud-based option, providing learning management combined with talent management features such as performance management, goal tracking, succession planning, and even recruitment.

-- eSSential LMS – designed for large and medium-sized organizations and boasting mobile access plus gamification tools, eSSential can be deployed either on-premises or in the cloud.
+- eSSential LMS – designed for large and medium-sized organizations by eLogic Learning, and boasting mobile access plus gamification tools, eSSential can be deployed either on-premises or in the cloud.

 Featured white papers